ONE portrait held pride of place during Alex Salmond’s time in Bute House.

 In 2006, Chancellor Gordon Brown announced the smart meter revolution would be rolled out via the Tories’ privatised energy supply companies.
 The consumers’ group Which? wanted a single government body to install whole streets at a time, making the switch systematic and keeping costs down.
 But eventually in 2011, the new Tory Energy Minister Charles Hendry authorised private energy companies to install meters “on demand” from customers.

 Badgering letters and emails to customers started when (predictably) this random approach failed and Ofgem demanded greater take-up.
-The cost to taxpayers by then was already £11.1 billion.
+Insiders say the cost to billpayers by then was around £11.1 billion, though the Department for Energy and Net Zero (DESNZ) says that figure was just a forecast.

 And so, with Labour and the Tories flushing business towards private energy suppliers, the hopeless patchwork of random smart meter installation began.